pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 **(4 beats per line; starting line starts at the last beat)**

 The pro- <br>
--faned and the treasured, the pains and the pleasures, <br>
+-faned and treasured, the pains and pleasures, <br>
 All parts of the whole.
 My <br>
 Feelings are many, in many measures, but for <br>
 You?
 Only fire in my soul.
 I